Key Takeaways:

 Reputation is not directly controlled by the company but is influenced by how well the company delivers on its brand promises and conducts itself in the market.

 In summary, while a brand is what a company says about itself, reputation is what others say and believe about the company.
-Both are crucial for business success but operate differently within the business ecosystem.
+Both are essential for business success but operate differently within the business ecosystem.

 Brand vs Reputation